 - 3. In 2016, the Payment Services Act (Act No. 59 of 2009) was amended to define virtual currencies and to introduce a registration system for virtual currency dealers.
-From the annual period following the annual period to which April 1, 2017 belongs, the financial statements of registered virtual currency dealers will be subject to financial statement audit by a certified public accountant or an audit corporation. - 4.
+From the annual period following the annual period to which April 1, 2017 belongs, the financial statements of registered virtual currency dealers will be subject to financial statement audits by a certified public accountant or an audit corporation. - 4.
 In March 2017, the Standards Advisory Council (SAC), the body that discusses and recommends new agenda items to the ASBJ, recommended that the ASBJ develop guidance for the accounting for virtual currencies, so that the audits of the financial statements of registered virtual currency dealers can be implemented smoothly. - 5.
 Following the recommendation of the SAC, the ASBJ started its deliberations in April 2017.
 The ASBJ decided to address only limited issues, considering that the virtual currency business was at a very young stage and its future was unpredictable, and that there was uncertainty regarding the legal status of virtual currencies under Japanese private law.
-The ASBJ will consider whether to address other issues that are not addressed in this Exposure Draft separately, based on the development of the virtual currency business and requests of constituents.
+The ASBJ will consider whether to address other issues that are not addressed in this Standard separately, based on the development of the virtual currency business and the requests of constituents. - 6.
+On December 6, 2017, the ASBJ issued for public comment the Exposure Draft Practical Solution on the Accounting for Virtual Currencies under the Payment Services Act (hereinafter 'the Exposure Draft').
+The comment period for the Exposure Draft ended on February 6, 2018.